-A certificate program is a structured set of courses and requirements in a defined area at the graduate level and is generally less demanding than a degree program because of fewer formal requirements such as a thesis or a comprehensive exam.
-Berkeley currently offers the following three certificate programs.
+An "Option 1" certificate program is a structured set of courses and requirements in a defined area at the graduate level (there are currently no Option 1 undergraduate certificates) and is generally less demanding than a degree program because of fewer formal requirements such as a thesis or a comprehensive exam.
+Examples of Option 1 certificate programs offered by Berkeley include:

 Certificate In Russian and East European Studies

 The Certificate in Russian and East European Studies has been developed to serve graduate students in the humanities and social sciences who wish to broaden their knowledge of the Russian and East European area.